sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 3. Recreate the Skillset
 4. Recreate the Index
 5. Recreate the Indexer
-6. Check Indexer Status - Check the translation results.
+6. Check Indexer Status - Check the moderation results.
-7. Check the Index Fields - Check the translated text new field.
+7. Check the Index Fields - Check the moderated text new field.
-8. Check the data - If you don't see the translated data, something went wrong.
+8. Check the data - If you don't see the moderated data, something went wrong.
+Select only the ModeratedText and the blob_uri fields

 ## Step 8